 When it comes to coloring the room, there’s one way to do so that will also freshen it up: putting in plants.
 Flowers of different colors, sizes, and scents make for a botanical bliss that’s good for the mind, body, and soul.
 The likes of lavender flowers and water lilies make for gentle touches of beauty while inducing some much-need aromatherapy for the relaxing part.
 And because of the oxygen that emanates from these living things, the air in the spa enclosure will be fresher and cleaner than ever before

-Curtains will add a nice touch to your spa enclosure hat’s both beautiful and luxurious.
+Curtains will add a nice touch to your spa enclosure that’s both beautiful and luxurious.
 Some might even say that they also add a bit of exoticism.
 For your backyard structure, go for ones that are soft and semi-translucent.
 These are the ones that five-star establishments use for their own decorations.
 They’d block off too much sunlight without making it too dark for the enclosure.
 They also add a bit of softness to the ambiance, which is another feature that’s said to induce some relaxation.

 Speaking of exotic touches, it never hurts to add a lot to your spa enclosure.
 A Bonsai tree, for example, is a well-known Japanese plant that can also brighten up the enclosure with some botanical bliss.
 Some wooden carved dividers, on the other hand, from the likes of Southeast Asia, can ensure your privacy in the space but is also a nice decoration.
 There are loads of exotic touches, some specific to certain areas around the world, that you can add to your spa enclosure.

-Spa enclosures are usually in your backyard, outside of your main house.
+Spa enclosures are usually in your backyard, outside your main house.
 Because of this, the decorations here are often of the woodsy and outdoorsy type.
 When it comes to materialization, wood and stone are the ways to go.
 Both are decorative mainstays in spas and resorts, and your spa enclosure isn’t any different.
 Your entire structure can be made out of wood, while the floors can be stone for that relaxing walk.
 Additionally, you can also team the stones for a special spa-like treatment to really calm your nerves.

 Spa enclosures, while gaining in popularity, aren’t as common in many areas, For this reason, your friends and family might want to share in the experience of spending time in one.
 The structure is also a great place to host guests to a chill session of spa treatments or simply hanging out in your home.
-For such, you have to leave some space in your spa enclosure, Don’t get too excited by decorating it with various pieces of furniture and what-nots that aren’t all that necessary.
+For such, you have to leave some space in your spa enclosure, don’t get too excited by decorating it with various pieces of furniture and what-nots that aren’t all that necessary.

-During the winter season, your spa enclosure can be another great room to stay warm in.
+During winter, your spa enclosure can be another great room to stay warm in.
 And while the sauna or bubbling hot tub will help, it doesn’t hurt to install a fireplace there as well.
 Keep the backyard feature cozy and toasty for you, your family, and guests who’ll try it out.
 It doesn’t have to be big, just the right size for a pleasant rustic look while keeping warm in the winter.

 However, you choose to decorate your spa enclosure, always ensure that it stays homely.
 You may design it with the intent of impressing others, but at the end of the day, the structure is still an extension of your home.
 Keep it looking like an important part of your house and you’re sure to relax better in it.